adlnet/Intro-to-xAPI-Video-Experiences/content/README.md

 [Youtube iframe API](https://developers.google.com/youtube/iframe_api_reference).
 This tutorial shows you how to:
   1. include xAPI Youtube scripts in an HTML page,
+  2. include xAPI Wrapper in an HTML page,
+  3. configure the xAPI Wrapper with the LRS and client credentials,
-  2. configure Youtube's iframe API,
+  4. configure Youtube's iframe API,
-  3. create and initialize content in a JAVASCRIPT file,
+  5. create and initialize content in a JAVASCRIPT file,
-  4. send Youtube statements to the LRS.
+  6. send Youtube statements to the LRS

 ## Step 1 - Include xAPI Youtube scripts in index.html
 First add a `<script>` tag in the `<body>` of `index.html` to include necessary scripts.